First Settlers of Quebec

 The year 1618 saw the arrival of 11 more direct ancestors: Guillaume Couillard and Marie Guillemette Hebert (my 11th great-grandparents on the Peltier side of the family), Abraham Martin and Marguerite Langlois (my 11th & 12th great-grandparents on both sides of the family), Pierre Desportes and Francoise Langlois (my 11th great-grandparents on the Vadnais side of the family), Jean Nicolet (my 10th great-grandfather on the Vadnais side of the family), Noel Morin and Helene Desportes (my 10th great-grandparents on the Vadnais side of the family) and Noel Langlois and Francoise Garnier (my 9th & 10th great-grandparents on both sides of the family).

 It was not until 1635 that the next wave of first settlers arrived.
-They included: Jean Guyon and Mathurine Robin (my 10th & 11th great-grandparents on both sides of the family), Zacharie Cloutier and Xaintes Dupont (my 10th, 11th & 12th great-grandparents on the Peltier side of the family), Gaspard Boucher and Nicolas Lemaire (my 10th great-grandparents on the Vadnais side of the family), Philippe Amiot and Anne Couvent (my 10th & 11th great-grandparents on the Peltier side of the family), Marin Boucher & Perrine Malet (he is my 9th & 10th great-grandfather and she is my 10th great-grandmother on both sides of the family), Sebastien Dodier and Marie Bonhomme (my 10th great-grandparents on the Vadnais side of the family), Guillaume Isabelle and Catherine Dodier (my 9th great-grandparents on the Vadnais side of the family) and Robert Drouin (my 9th great-grandfather on the Vadnais side of the family).
+They included: Jean Guyon and Mathurine Robin (my 10th & 11th great-grandparents on both sides of the family), Zacharie Cloutier and Xaintes Dupont (my 10th, 11th & 12th great-grandparents on the Peltier side of the family), Gaspard Boucher and Nicole Lemaire (my 10th great-grandparents on the Vadnais side of the family), Philippe Amiot and Anne Couvent (my 10th & 11th great-grandparents on the Peltier side of the family), Marin Boucher & Perrine Malet (he is my 9th & 10th great-grandfather and she is my 10th great-grandmother on both sides of the family), Sebastien Dodier and Marie Bonhomme (my 10th great-grandparents on the Vadnais side of the family), Guillaume Isabelle and Catherine Dodier (my 9th great-grandparents on the Vadnais side of the family) and Robert Drouin (my 9th great-grandfather on the Vadnais side of the family).

 I’ll write about many of these first settler ancestors at a later time.